MatteoWohlrapp/RadixTree/README.md

 PDF of the thesis can be found in the root. <br>
 Author: Matteo Wohlrapp <br>

+This repository has 2 branches.
+'Main' contains the version that is explained in the thesis and that is also used for the evaluation.
+'Multithreading' is not complete and only provides support for read and update operations.
+Furthermore, the locking mechanism is not sophisticated enough to create a performance gain.
+Refer to the appendix of the thesis for performance data. <br>

 ## Docker
 Docker is not necessary to run the executable, but if you want to use it, the following commands can be used: <br>